Watch Now: Researchers discover human remains in unmarked grave at Oaklawn Cemetery; further examination needed to determine Tulsa Race Massacre connection

 All remains will be left in place pending exhumation orders, Stackelbeck said.

-The researchers from the Oklahoma Archeological Survey, Oklahoma Medical Examiner's Office, University of Florida and elsewhere have indicated that they are unaccuatomed to having their often slow and painstaking work watched so closely by reporters and others seeking ready answers.
+The researchers from the Oklahoma Archeological Survey, Oklahoma Medical Examiner’s Office, University of Florida and elsewhere have indicated that they are unaccustomed to having their often slow and painstaking work watched so closely by reporters and others seeking ready answers.

 “Normally, we like to have an opportunity to absorb all of the information, to digest it and do our interpretations before we turn it around,” Stackelbeck said Tuesday.